Generating cryptographically-strong random lattice bases and recognizing rotations of $\mathbb{Z}^n$: Random basis generation in the DRS NIST Post-Quantum Cryptography competition submission

 \section{Random basis generation in the DRS NIST Post-Quantum Cryptography competition submission}

 In \cite[\S 5.1.2]{AEN} some examples of methods for generating random lattice bases are described, which are closely related to Algorithms 2, 3, and 5.
-The authors reported their experiments on these methods resulted in similar outcomes in practice.
-Our experiments, which appear to possibly use slightly different variants of the algorithms used by the authors, do show a difference (as was explained in Section~\ref{sec:experiments}).
+The authors reported their experiments on those methods resulted in similar outcomes in practice.
+Our experiments, however, do show a difference (as was explained in Section~\ref{sec:experiments}).

 In this section we wish to make further comments about one method highlighted in \cite{AEN}, which is from the DRS NIST Post-Quantum competition submission \cite[\S 2.2]{DRSc}.
-Random elements of $SL(n,\Z)$ there are constructed as products of length $2R+1$ of the form
+Random elements of $GL(n,\Z)$ there are constructed as products of length $2R+1$ of the form